Are We Responsible For Our Parent’s Expectations? When Is Enough, Enough?

 Once you go down the enmeshed parent highway you keep looking for an off-ramp but the chances of you finding one is small.
 Before you know it they're adults and you are still trying to be the deciding factor in their life.
 Without you realizing it you have developed almost no life outside of them and you no longer have a line to stop at.

-I have seen so many cases where young adult and, adult children feel boxed in by their parents expectations.
+I have seen so many cases where young adults and, adult children feel boxed in by their parents expectations.
 They feel like the only way to deal with it is to either live two lives, fight a constant battle; which very often leads to a break down of both parties, or they become estranged and they both miss out on the love and support that only a family can provide.

 I have several friends that struggle with this issue and it is actually painful to watch them struggle with their inevitably damaged sense of self-worth.
 These friends range from young adults to 40-somethings.
 The one thing they have in common is breaking the "ties that bind".